 Atmos Energy - Sharing the Warmth is a form of financial aid that will help struggling Louisiana families with paying gas bills.
+Read more.

 Beauregard Electric Cooperative, Inc. - Receive assistance in Louisiana from the Share Program.
 This will help pay bills, including utility bills.

 CenterPoint Energy - Receive utility bill assistance and aid with gas bills from the Energy Assistance Program (south Louisiana) and Good Neighbor Fuel Fund (north Louisiana).
 More CenterPoint assistance programs.

 CLECO - Power of Sharing Fund.
 This assistance program aids customer with their energy bills, helps residents purchase fans and blankets, provides weatherization aid, and it will help make minor repairs to cooling and heating units.
 More.